 Cynthia has over 15 years’ experience in the field of workplace ethics and governance.
 She is the chairman of the Ethics Practitioners Association (EPA) and sits on the Investigating Committee of the Independent Regulatory Board for Auditors (IRBA).

 She has developed practical tools and services to support the effective and proactive management of workplace ethics within organisations and consults to private and public sector organisations in this regard.

-Cynthia is a published author in the area of workplace ethics, namely Ethics Can: Managing Workplace Ethics (2014), Ethics: Giving a Damn, Making a Difference (2012) and An Employee’s Guide to Workplace Ethics’.
+Cynthia is a published author in the area of workplace ethics, namely ‘Ethics Can: Managing Workplace Ethics’, ‘Ethics: Giving a Damn, Making a Difference’ and ‘An Employee’s Guide to Workplace Ethics’.

 Cynthia’s articles are widely published in business journals and the press.

 Cynthia has a BA from Unisa, an MBA from Wits Business School and has just completed an MPhil in Applied Ethics (cum laude) from Stellenbosch University.